kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

 **Notes on orchestration**
 - The handler assumes route-stop assignments originate from upstream clustering.
 When clients need algorithmic assistance, they call the FastAPI microservice through the `/fastapi` proxy prior to invoking this endpoint.
 The Express server itself does not currently invoke a `ClusteringOrchestrator`; instead, it validates and persists the assignments it receives.
 - Optimistic concurrency via a `version` column is not yet implemented.
 Transactions ensure atomicity, and Prisma’s default isolation level protects against conflicting updates for the scope of the transaction.
 Introducing versioned `WHERE` clauses would be the next step if multi-writer conflicts become a concern.
+- Driver assignment is automatic: if the selected vehicle lacks an attached driver, the handler searches for an active driver without conflicting availability records.
+If none are free the transaction aborts with a 500 (“No available drivers”).

 ### 4.2.2 Optimization Service Implementation (Python/FastAPI)